jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 ## Partial application

 Higher order functions allow us to abstract over behavior, not just data.
 We can extract out the essence of a certain transformation and allow the particulars to be passed in a function.
 But we still don't have the full reusability we would like to.
-You'll notice that we had to define two functions, add3 and add2 which basically do the same thing, lets see if generalizing this to addN does anything for us.
+You'll notice that we had to define two functions, add3 and add2 which basically do the same thing, let's see if generalizing this to addN does anything for us.

 ```javascript
 const addN = function (n, x) {